albill/albill.github.com/resources/koans/mumonkan.markdown

 Mumon's Comment:

 Why did Joshu put his sandals on his head?
-If anyone answers this question [with one word], he will understand exactly how Nansen enforced the edict.
+If anyone answers this question
+<sup>with one word</sup>, he will understand exactly how Nansen enforced the edict.
 If not, he should watch his own head.

     Had Joshu been there,